The Direct Conversion Black Hole: Why 40% of Your Revenue Is Untracked (And How to Fix It)

 Written by Scott Desgrosseilliers | Dec 11, 2025 8:39:51 AM

-It's tempting to think this means your brand is strong enough for customers to simply type in your URL.
-But unless you are a household name, this is a dangerous fantasy.
+It’s tempting to think this means your brand is so strong people just type in your URL.
+But unless you're a household name, this is a dangerous fantasy.
 Marketing drove that sale.
-If you can't track which Top-of-Funnel (TOF) click led to the 'Direct' conversion, you're missing the data needed to scale your most profitable campaigns.
+If you can’t track which Top-of-Funnel (TOF) click led to that "Direct" conversion, you are missing the data needed to scale.

 1. Defining the Direct Conversion Attribution Gap

-• The Lie: Analytics tools record this as "Direct," giving zero credit to the expensive TOF ad that originally introduced the customer to your brand.
+• The Lie: Analytics tools record this as "Direct," giving zero credit to the expensive TOF ad that introduced the customer.

 2. The Wicked Reports Difference: Escaping the Black Hole

-• Wicked Reports Customers: Consistently report under 10% 'Direct' conversions.
+• Wicked Reports: Consistently reports under 10% "Direct."

 FAQ